docker/docs/docker-cloud/migration/cloud-to-swarm.md

 Again, the Docker Cloud version of the voting application publishes both the `result` and `vote` services on port 80 (where the `vote` service is made available on port 80 with the `lb` service).

-Docker Swarm only allows a single service to be published on a swarm-wide port.
+Docker Swarm only allows a single service to be published on a swarm-wide port (because in this example, we are in swarm mode and using the routing mesh option for network configuration).
 To get around this, we publish the `vote` service on port 5000 (as we did with the `result` service on port 5001).

 > For the difference between swarm mode (with ingress networking) and host mode, see [Use swarm mode routing mesh](/../../engine/swarm/ingress/).